Philippa Namutebi Kabali-Kagwa: Childhood and Education

 Christopher Henry Muwanga Barlow and Fayce Lois Watsemwa Barlow (née Kutosi).
 She went to Nakasero Primary School, and then Gayaza High School.
 Her family left Uganda to live in Ethiopia when Archbishop Luwum was killed.
-She then joined Kenya High School where she did both her "O" and "A" levels.
+She then joined The Kenya High School where she did both her "O" and "A" levels.
 She joined Makerere University and spent a year as an occasional student in the department of Music, Dance and Drama.
 In 1984 she joined Kenyatta University to pursue a Degree in Education.
 She graduated in 1987 with B.ED Hons in Music and Literature.